OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-14.md

 ## Acts 14:25

-When they had spoken the word in Perga, they went down to Attalia.
+After proclaiming the word in Perga, they went down to Attalia.

 ## Acts 14:26

-From there they sailed to Antioch, from where they had been entrusted to the grace of God
-for the work that they had accomplished.
+From there, they sailed back to Antioch, where they had been entrusted to the grace of God for the work they had completed.

 ## Acts 14:27

-When they had arrived and gathered the church together,
-they began to report all the things that God had done with them,
-and how He had opened a door of faith to the Gentiles.
+Upon their arrival, they gathered the church together and reported all that God had done through them and how he had opened a door of faith to the Gentiles.

 ## Acts 14:28

-And they spent a long time with the disciples.
+And they spent a considerable time there with the disciples.